aldochristiaan/travis-android-ndk/README.md

+# Travis NDK Setup

-You can use this script to use newest NDK for building your project on Travis
+Add this script to your `.travis.yml` file to use latest stable NDK to build your project on Linux Travis Machine.